elbwalker/walkerOS/destinations/event-pipe/README.md

     // api: 'https://moin.p.elbwalkerapis.com/lama', // Endpoint for event ingestion
     // exclusionParameters: [], // Parameters that should be redacted if available },
-  // init: false, // Status if destination was initialized successfully or should be skipped
+  // init: false, // Status if the destination was initialized successfully or should be skipped
   // mapping: { '*': { '*': {} } }, // Process all events
 };

 DestinationEventPipe.config = config;

-// And add the destination to the walker.js elbwalker.push('walker destination', DestinationEventPipe); // elbwalker as instance of Elbwalker
+// And add the destination to the walker.js elb('walker destination', DestinationEventPipe);
 ```

 ## Contribute